Peninsula News Review Digitization Project

 Sidney, B.C., December 4, 2019 — Sidney Museum is thrilled to be announce their application of the proposed Peninsula News Review Digitization project has been accepted for consideration by the BC History Digitization Program out of the Irving K. Barber Learning Centre at UBC.
 The program promotes increased access to British Columbia’s historical resources by providing matching funds to undertake digitization projects that will result in free online access to unique historical material from around the province.
 The Peninsula News Review (PNR) Digitization project will digitize, and make freely searchable online, 46 rolls of 35mm microfilm containing past issues of the PNR newspaper, which covered the Saanich Peninsula and surrounding Gulf Islands, spanning 1912 through 2002.
 The collection is greatly underutilized at present as it is only accessible in person by appointment on the Museum’s sole microfilm reader.

-The Museum is seeking sponsors to raise $11,000 for the matching funds required by the granting agency. $1,000 has already be donated by a private individual for the project.
-Funds would need to be confirmed by the end of March 2020 and only collected in May if the grant application is successful.
+The Museum is seeking sponsors to raise $10,000 for the matching funds required by the granting agency. $1,000 has already be donated by a private individual for the project.
+Funds would need to be confirmed by April 15 2020 and only collected in May if the grant application is successful.
 Donation receipts may be used for income tax purposes.
 The public launch of the project is projected for early 2021 to coincide with the 50th Anniversary of Sidney Museum.